qufeiz/FredSeriesAI/README.md

 ## Development workflow
 - `make test` (or `pytest`) exercises the unit tests under `tests/`.
 - `make lint` runs Ruff format + lint plus strict mypy.
 Use `make format` to apply Ruff's formatter/fixes.
-- Use `langgraph dev --watch` (from the CLI) to reload graphs as you edit Python files.
+- Use `langgraph dev --allow-blocking --watch` (from the CLI) to reload graphs as you edit Python files.
 - When editing prompts or tools, remember that attachments or structured state must remain JSON-serializable.

 ## Deployment notes
 - `fly.toml` contains the production config that backs `https://my-langgraph-app.fly.dev`.
 Run `fly deploy` after logging in with `fly auth login` to ship updates.
 - Provide the same `.env` values (or Fly secrets) in production; at a minimum you need the AWS + FRED + Postgres variables described earlier.
-- LangGraph Cloud / Smith Studio can target either your Fly deployment or a local `langgraph dev` session—no code changes required.
+- LangGraph Cloud / Smith Studio can target either your Fly deployment or a local `langgraph dev --allow-blocking` session—no code changes required.

 ## Troubleshooting
-- **Bedrock auth failures**: ensure the profile referenced in `graph.py` exists locally, or replace it with `boto3.Session(profile_name=os.environ["AWS_PROFILE"])`.
+- **Bedrock auth failures**: ensure `AWS_PROFILE` points to a local profile with Bedrock access (or unset it so boto3 falls back to your default credentials).
+A quick `aws sts get-caller-identity` should succeed before launching the graph.
 - **FRED errors**: double-check `FRED_API_KEY` and API limits. `fredapi` raises helpful exceptions that propagate back through the tool message.
 - **Postgres connectivity**: the FRASER helpers rely on SSL defaults—if your DB requires custom SSL params, adjust `_pg_connect` helpers accordingly.
 - **Attachments not rendering**: confirm your client consumes the `attachments` array from the graph response; LangGraph Studio does this automatically.